crsgls/crsgls.github.io/README.md

 # Academic page

-Files for my academic webpage.
+Files for my academic webpage made using Quarto.